dab414/zettel/20221107110053-distinguishing_between_fear_and_anxiety.md

 The introduction of Cheung-Blundin et al. (2019) has a great review of the functionalist perspective of emotion generally and of fear and anxiety specifically.
-They cover some literature suggesting that fear identifies imminent threats and flees, freezes, hides, etc. They characterize anxiety as a more complex emotion because it requires intelligence in the form of memory and imagination to worry about future outcomes.
+They cover some literature suggesting that fear identifies imminent threats and flees, freezes, hides, etc. Fearful users may "avoid e-commerce, shun social media, [or] adopt air-gap defensive measures".
+They characterize anxiety as amore complex emotion because it requires intelligence in the form of memory and imagination to worry about future outcomes.
+Anxious users may be "hypervigilant, reassurance-seeking, [and] compulsively check [devices]".
+- While fear leads people to increase the distance between them and the perceived threat, anxiety closes that gap to survey the threat in a consistent manner
+- While it may not be significant for behavior, fear may be further broken down into realistic fears and unrealistic (or paranoid) fears.
+This is an important distinction in the study of cyber-security fears as the novelty and ambiguity of cyberspace lends itself to a wide range of these two types of fears.

 **References**